How do you choose a college/university?

 It is highly recommended that you apply to more than one college or university.
 I recommend applying to one school to which you know that you will be accepted (from researching the average GPA, SAT scores and other acceptance criteria of the school).
 Then apply to one school that may be a “reach” college for you.
 A “reach” school is a college/university in which the average GPA, SAT scores and acceptance criteria of the school are just a little bit higher than your scores, but one that you would like to attend.
 You may also want to apply to one college in which your scores are higher than the average applicant.
 You may be eligible for scholarship at a school in which you have better scores.

 A great site in researching colleges is the “Big Future” portion of the College Board website:

 On this site you can search for colleges, determine their admissions requirements, and build a custom list of colleges.

 College Foundation of North Carolina (CFNC) is an excellent site for college research.
 This site also allows you to request to send a copy of your high school transcript to the North Carolina college(s) you have applied to for admission.

-Please stop by to see your counselor (Bundy—9th & 10th / Lucas—11th & 12th) or Mrs. Leary in the Career Center (T6) for more information about colleges, universities and finding one that fits your needs!
+Please stop by to see your counselor (Bundy—9th & 10th / Matthews—11th & 12th) or Mrs. Leary in the Career Center (T6) for more information about colleges, universities and finding one that fits your needs!